 Do we care less about what we post or what's posted online about us?
 Have we changed how we monitor out online reputation?
-And what message does California Governor
+And what message does

-consequences for your actions.
+there's no negative consequences for your actions.

 Yep, the California governor signed a law that protects "the online privacy of those under 18 years of age who reside in the State of California."
 The new law requires digital platform providers to notify minors of their rights to remove content or information they post and honor their requests to remove the data, subject to specified conditions and exceptions.